 Stephen Gray received a B.Sc. degree in chemistry from Carleton University, Ottawa, in 1977 and a Ph.D. degree in chemistry from UC Berkeley in 1982.
 After post-doctoral work at Oxford University (1982-84) and The University of Chicago (1984-86) he was an Assistant Professor in the Chemistry Department at Northern Illinois University before joining Argonne in 1990 as a staff scientist in the Chemistry Division.
-He moved on to become Group Leader of the Theory and Modeling Group at Argonne’s Center for Nanoscale Materials in 2009.
+He moved to the Theory and Modeling Group at Argonne’s Center for Nanoscale Materials in 2009.

 His research focuses on the classical electrodynamics and quantum dynamics of light-matter interactions in nanostructured systems, including problems in quantum plasmonics, sensing and information.